Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 • “Are there any questions you’d like to ask me?”

-Typically after asking these questions, salespeople will share something they found in their preliminary research of the prospect.
+Typically, after asking these questions, salespeople will share something they found in their preliminary research of the prospect.
 For example, you could share something you noticed you have in common with them and continue the conversation from there.
-By doing so, you’ve confirmed the agenda and started on a positive foundation shaping the rest of the call.
+By doing so, you’ve confirmed the agenda and started on a positive foundation, shaping the rest of the call.

 5. Ask the right questions & clarify the prospect’s pain points

 Customer pain points are specific problems that your prospective customers are currently experiencing.
-Pain points are essentially problems that your prospect has, such as frustrations, obstacles, threats and inefficiencies that limit their growth or success in some way.
+Pain points are essentially problems that your prospect has, such as frustrations, obstacles, threats, and inefficiencies that limit their growth or success in some way.
 That’s why you need to help prospects diagnose their issues, similar to what a doctor or mechanic would use before writing a prescription or estimate.
-It’s critical to ask prospective customers these questions to quickly analyse their needs (and pain points) to provide them with a valuable solution.
+It’s critical to ask prospective customers these questions to quickly analyze their needs (and pain points) to provide them with a valuable solution.
 For example, you could ask prospects questions to uncover helpful information such as:

 • What goal is your business trying to achieve right now?